-DCYF is able to capture the three portals of entry reflective of whether a child has entered care through Child Welfare, Juvenile Corrections or through Children's Behavioral Health.
+DCYF can capture the three portals of entry reflective of whether a child has entered care through Child Welfare, Juvenile Corrections or through Children's Behavioral Health.
 These data fields in RICHIST allow the Department to track case activity of children and families as they move through the system.
 This mechanism quantifies the number of children and youth who are opened to the Department for abuse or neglect but are later linked with children's mental health services or juvenile corrections.

 Every fiscal year, the Department does a recidivism analysis and report.
-In November 2020, examines recidivation over a four-year period, among RI DCYF youth who were adjudicated in Fiscal Year 2016 - 2019, with up to three years of follow-up (See appendix, Descriptive Statistics Recidivism FY16-19 9NOV20).
+In December 2021, the annual report examines recidivation over a four-year period, among RI DCYF youth who were adjudicated in Fiscal Year 2017 - 2020, with up to three years of follow-up (See appendix, Descriptive Statistics Recidivism FY17-20 29DEC21).
 Those that were sentenced to Immediate Temporary Community Placement (TCP/Immediate) or Probation were eligible to recidivate upon the day of their entry adjudication into the cohort.
 Those youth sentenced to the Rhode Island Training School (RITS) were eligible upon their physical release from the facility.
 Department of Corrections data, for those youth who were subsequently convicted and incarcerated, is included in the analysis.
-1,102 youth were included in the analysis, of which, 28% recidivated over a three-year period.
-Compared to our previous analysis (FY 15 - FY 17), this has gone down from 34%, with a smaller group of youth in that analytic period: 1,048.
-Additionally, the number of days to recidivation in this cohort compared to the previous analytic time period has increased to 323 days from 279 days.
+972 youth were included in the analysis, of which, 28% recidivated over a three-year period.
+Compared to our previous analysis (FY 16 - FY 19), this has remained the same, but with a smaller group of youth in that analytic period: 1,102.
+Additionally, the median number of days to recidivation in this cohort compared to the previous analytic time period has decreased to 292 days from 323 days.

-In a multivariate model, TCP/Immediate youth had 1.6 times the odds of Probation youth of recidivating, keeping all other variables in the model constant.
-In comparison to the last reporting period, this odds ratio has increased, and become statistically significant, indicating that the relationship is not due to chance.
+In a multivariate model, TCP/Immediate youth had 1.7 times the odds of Probation youth of recidivating, keeping all other variables in the model constant.
+In comparison to the last reporting period, this odds ratio has increased, and remains statistically significant, indicating that the relationship is not due to chance.
 Also predicative of recidivation was the Structured Assessment of Violence Risk in Youth (SAVRY) performed at time of initial adjudication.
-Those youth with High SAVRY scores had 5.0 times the odds of recidivation compared to youth with Low SAVRY scores, keeping all other variables in the model constant, which has increased since the last reporting period (Odds Ratio = 4.8).
-While race/ethnicity was suggestive of a relationship with recidivation, but not statistically significance, their clinical importance should not be ignored.
+Those youth with High SAVRY scores had 5.1 times the odds of recidivation compared to youth with Low SAVRY scores, keeping all other variables in the model constant, which has increased since the last reporting period (Odds Ratio = 5.0).
+In this model, Black Non-Hispanic youth were 1.9 times the odds of recidivating compared to White Non-Hispanic youth, keeping all other variables in the model constant.
+This has increased and become statistically significant since the last reporting period.
+Although Hispanic any race youth do not have a statistically significant odds ratio in the model of recidivating compared to White Non-Hispanic youth, the clinical significance of 1.5 times the odds for these children should not be ignored.
 The SAVRY assessment is correlated to race/ethnicity suggesting that the two measures are influencing each other.